 Management is responsible for establishing the controls that prevent fraud.

-Here is what the Green Book (Standards for Internal Control in the Federal Government) has to say about that:
+Here is what the GAO Green Book (Standards for Internal Control in the Federal Government) has to say about that:

 OV2.14 Management is directly responsible for all activities of an entity, including the design, implementation, and operating effectiveness of an entity’s internal control system.